 Clinical Trial Tests Stem Cell Therapy to Cure People with Type 1 Diabetes

-Vertex's new cell therapy, made from stem cells, aims to replace insulin-producing cells in people with type 1 diabetes.
-The therapy will soon begin testing in clinical trials to determine its safety and efficacy.
+Vertex's VX-880 cell therapy, made from stem cells, aims to replace insulin-producing cells in people with type 1 diabetes.
+The therapy is currently testing in clinical trials to determine its safety and efficacy.

 Clinical Trials Identifier: NCT04786262